ValeriaMarras/retrospective_revisions_in_surveillance_data/README.md

 # ILI and ARI Revisions Dataset and Analysis

 This repository is dedicated to generating and analyzing Influenza-Like Illness (ILI) and Acute Respiratory Infection (ARI) data to improve forecast performance by anticipating data revisions.
+This approach was presented at Respicast community meeting on 3 March 2025.

 ## Table of Contents